denzelrenner/LIFE4136-Group1-Rotation2/README.md

  Now to get the reference protein we will need to rebuild the fragments we have just modelled:

- 10. Follow the link to the SWISS-MODEL website, select `Start Modelling`, input the g10577 reference protein sequence into the `Target Sequence` field and select `Build Model`.
+ 10. Follow the link to the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) website, select `Start Modelling`, input the g10577 reference protein sequence into the `Target Sequence` field and select `Build Model`.
 Identify the model with template `Q9LPK1.1.A`, and download the model in PDB format to your downloads folder.

- 11. Move the zip files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the  files following the commands below:
+ 11. Move the `.zip` files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:

 ```bash
 mv ~/Downloads/*_g10577.zip ~/g10577_modelling_output